Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 Python is known for both being easy and fast to develop in, and its slow execution speeds.
-For several decades, the answer to "python is slow" has been to write a C extension, so that computationally intensive parts of an application proceed at C speeds.
+For several decades, the answer to "Python is slow" has been to write a C extension, so that computationally intensive parts of an application proceed at C speeds.
-A prime example in scientific computing and data science is NumPy, which provides an array abstraction, and performs internal looping over the array data in C.
+A prime example in scientific computing and data science is NumPy, which provides an array abstraction in Python, and performs internal looping over the array data in C.

 Historically, NumPy is geared toward single-core CPU execution.
 The surge in popularity